Fiend Folio: Advanced Dungeons & Dragons 1st edition

-Games Workshop, with Don Turnbull editing the project, originally intended to produce and publish the Fiend Folio tome (ISBN 0-935696-21-0) in late 1979.
-The Fiend Folio was intended to be the second volume of the Monster Manual, and would be officially recognized by TSR as an Advanced Dungeons & Dragons product, with the monsters mostly taken from submissions to White Dwarf's "Fiend Factory" column.
+Games Workshop, with Don Turnbull as editor, originally intended to develop and publish the Fiend Folio tome (ISBN 0-935696-21-0) in late 1979 as the second Monster Manual volume, and would be officially recognized by TSR as an Advanced Dungeons & Dragons product, with the monsters mostly taken from submissions to White Dwarf's "Fiend Factory" column.
 At the time, Games Workshop was the holder of the license to publish D&D game products in the United Kingdom.
 Although the manuscript was completed on time by editor Don Turnbull, a business dispute between Games Workshop and TSR Hobbies delayed publication of the book for nearly two years.
-The Fiend Folio was finally published in August 1981 by TSR itself, who used the product to launch its UK division.
+The Fiend Folio was finally published in August 1981 by TSR itself, which used the product to launch its UK division.

 Much of the material for the 128-page hardcover Fiend Folio was drawn from early issues of White Dwarf.
 Also edited by Turnbull, the magazine's "Fiend Factory" column featured new AD&D monsters, many of them created by gamers who read the magazine.
-The bulk of monsters in the Fiend Folio come from British contributors, all of whom are acknowledged in the index.
-The book used the same format as that of the Monster Manual, clearly and succinctly defining the each monster's specifications and abilities.
+The majority of monsters in the Fiend Folio were designed by British contributors, each of whom received an acknowledgement in the index.
+The book used the same format as that of the Monster Manual, concisely detailing the attributes and abilities of each monster.
 Some illustrations by Emmanuel were previously featured in the "Fiend Factory" column from issue 12: the Assassin Bug, Githyanki, Grell and Giant Bloodworm.
-Besides creatures from the column, jermlaine, drow, kuo-toa, and svirfneblin, all of which had previously appeared in TSR modules, were included.
+Besides creatures from the column, jermlaine, drow, kuo-toa, and svirfneblin, all of which had previously appeared in adventure modules from TSR, were included.
 Turnbull also included creatures that had been submitted to the magazine, but not published in the column.
-Aside from monsters, the book included random encounter tables for dungeons, outdoors, and the Astral and Ethereal Planes; these encounter tables combined creatures from the Monster Manual and Fiend Folio, superseding the tables in the Dungeon Master's Guide.
+Aside from monsters, the book presents tables to generate random encounters in dungeon and outdoor environments, as well as the Astral and Ethereal Planes; these encounter tables include creatures from both the Monster Manual and Fiend Folio, and can replace the tables from the Dungeon Master's Guide.